santhuraja/spring-boot-Ionic-angular-postgre/mobile-user-management/README.md

 # MobileUserManagement

-This project was generated with Ionic 4
+This project was generated with Ionic 5

+# Mock server(JSON server)

+	npm run mock:server

 ## Development server

+    npm run start:proxy

+## Development server

 Run `ionic serve` for a dev server.
-Navigate to `http://192.168.56.1:8100/`.
+Navigate to `http://localhost:8100/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding